THE MIDSOUTH COMPUTATIONAL BIOLOGY AND BIOINFORMATICS SOCIETY (MCBIOS)

 Section 1.
 Recognition.

-The Board of Directors may choose to recognize any Chapter made up of three or more Members with a duly-elected Chair who may optionally participate in Board of Director meetings in an ex-officio capacity.
-Chapters who wish to be recognized must apply for recognition and indicate their planned meeting schedule, any proposed Chapter dues, and their purpose for organizing.
-Chapters remain at all times under the supervision and authority of the Board of Directors, which may revoke recognition.
+Chapters are membership subgroups of MCBIOS within a specifically defined geographical region or institution.
+Working groups are membership subgroups of MCBIOS within a specifically defined topic area regardless of geographical or institutional confines.
+The Board of Directors may choose to recognize any Chapter or Working Group made up of three or more Members with a duly-elected Chair who may optionally participate in Board of Director meetings in an ex-officio capacity.
+Chapters or Working Groups who wish to be recognized must apply for recognition and indicate their planned meeting schedule, any proposed Chapter or Working Group structures, and their purpose for organizing.
+Chapters or Working Groups remain at all times under the supervision and authority of the Board of Directors, which may revoke recognition.

 Section 2.
 Meeting Requirements.